mavryk-network/mavryk-protocol/docs/developer/proposal_testing.rst

 reason it is important to inspect the resulting context with the RPCs ``context/raw/json`` and ``context/raw/bytes``.
 The former RPC displays the json value relative to a key of the context, using its json format.
-This is possible thanks to the storage functors of Tezos, which are used to register every piece of storage in a node and are aware of the json structure of the data.
+This is possible thanks to the storage functors of Mavryk, which are used to register every piece of storage in a node and are aware of the json structure of the data.
 The latter RPC is more low level and simply returns the bytes corresponding to a key.
 Both RPCs support the option ``depth`` to control how much of the subtree of the key